 Since 6th April 2016, it is now a requirement of the law for all dogs to have a microchip.
 For a small fee, a microchip can be inserted into the loose skin of your pet’s neck with a unique number for you and your pet, this is used to store your information on a national database.

-The size of the microchip is about the size of a single grain of rice, implanting can be done conscious or at a time of an operation.
-Once done it and will stay with your pet forever, and just requires you to update any changed details with the database.
+The size of the microchip is about the size of a single grain of rice and implanting can be done whilst your pet is conscious or at a time of an operation.
+Once implanted, it will stay with your pet forever, and just requires you to update any changed details with the database.

-This means that now you can prove your pet is yours and more importantly if lost, and then subsequently found can be reunited with you.
+This means that you can now prove that your pet belongs to you and more importantly if lost, and then subsequently found, your pet can be reunited with you.

-If injured and taken to a vet this means treatment can be instigated with consent quickly.
-Also microchips are the core instrument in a pet passport, allowing you to travel with your pet proving who the passport belongs to.
+If your pet is injured whilst lost and taken to a Vet, this means that treatment can be instigated with consent quickly.
+Microchips are also the core instrument in a Pet Passport, allowing you to travel with your pet and proving who the Passport belongs to.

-After microchipping it is important to keep your details on a database up to date to ensure you can be found, this can be done easily either by phone or internet.
+After microchipping, it is important to keep your details on a database up to date to ensure you can be contacted if necessary.
+This can be done easily either by phone or via the Internet.

-Not only can we microchip dogs and cats, but most species are able to have one implanted, talk to the team to find out more.
+Microchips are not just for dogs and cats, most species are able to have one implanted, talk to the team to find out more.